gasarpong/Sarpong-etal_ACh_spatiotemporal_dynamics/README.md

 i. algorithm-defined number of clusters (using Elbow method) Ii. user-defined number of clusters

 c.
-Line 216: Computing distance metric using the 'Euclidean' method
+Line 216: Computing distance metric using the 'Euclidean' method.
           Using 'complete' method to compute linkageTree

 d.
 Line 246: Color Threshold for the dendrogram is computed

 e.
-Line 251: dendrogram (linkageTree,100,'ColorThreshold', 4)
+Line 251: dendrogram(linkageTree,100,'ColorThreshold', threshold);
 Number of clusters in the dendrogram can be set by user

 The following message will appear once the analysis is completed: "Analysis Completed"